Published June 14, 2019 | Last Updated May 16, 2020

-When I shared these floating shelves in the girls’ bathroom reveal (that were a last-minute addition by the way), you all went crazy for them and begged me for instructions.
-It’s been months since I built those, and I wanted to give you a tutorial on how to build floating shelves, but until our recent office makeover, I haven’t had the opportunity to build any more.
-This time around I wasn’t in such a rush to get them done, so I remembered to take some photos along the way in the hopes that they might help you see the process and give you the confidence to build these yourself.
-Because you all have been so patient and have waited for so long for this tutorial, I’ll just get right into it.
+When I shared these floating shelves in the girls’ bathroom reveal, you all went crazy for them and begged me for instructions.
+It’s been months since I built those, and I haven’t had the opportunity to build more until our recent office makeover.
+This time around I wasn’t in such a rush to get them done, so I remembered to take some photos along the way for this post.
+Building floating shelves is a very easy project, and I hope this tutorial gives you the confidence to try it in your own home.

 How to Build Floating Shelves